 As we seek to make our community healthier, we want to continue in the rich tradition of community service established by St. Francis as we provide educational opportunities and resources to help people live healthier lives.

 Sara Ruth Carroll Auditorium or Jack Tidwell Lecture Hall

 2300 Manchester Expressway

-Space is limited and registration required by calling 706.320.8060 or by emailing PrimeTime@sfhga.com
+Space is limited for most programs and registration required by calling 706.320.8060 or by emailing PrimeTime@sfhga.com

 Psychiatrist Dr. Rizwan Khan and John Roop, LPC, will present this program.
 Learn more about the newest research and treatments for depression and anxiety disorders.
 Free screenings are also available.